English Bulldog’s Weight – Here’s What To Know

 • You And Your Pup Weighed Together: 195

-If you’d rather not lift your dog there are dog scales like the W.C Redmon Precision Digital Pet Scales (shown on the right) available for purchase.
+If you’d rather not lift your dog there are dog scales like the W.C Redmon Precision Digital Pet Scales (shown above) available for purchase.

 If you’re not sure if your English Bulldog is overweight, another way to monitor this is by the hands-on test.